DartExplore/dallas-by-metro-backend/README.md

 This project was started to help residents of Dallas learn to use the DART train system but this code can be easily extended to other transit systems.
-We encourage forking to make your own version or contacting us directly.
+We encourage forking and making your own version or contacting us directly.